-Fedora releases a new version in approximately every 6 months.
-Each now version is supported with updates for 13 months in total.
+Fedora releases a new version approximately every 6 months.
+Each new version is supported with updates for 13 months in total.
 The distribution is a good place to get the latest stable software and technologies consistently.

-15 Things to do After Installing Fedora 37
+17 Things to Do After Installing Fedora 40

-If you are a new Fedora user, you may be wondering about what to do after installation.
-This guide will help you through this part.
+If you are a new Fedora user, you may be wondering about what quick things you can do after installing Fedora to ease your day to day tasks.

 1. Run a System Update